microsoft/aspnet-docker/README.md

 ### `4.7.1`, `4.7`, `4.6.2`

 These images are for ASP.NET applications that need a specific .NET Framework version and have not been tested with .NET Framework 4.7.2.
-They are based on the corresponding [dotnet-framework](https://hub.docker.com/r/microsoft/dotnet-framework/) images and includes .NET Framework Extensibility for IIS.
+They are based on the corresponding [dotnet-framework](https://hub.docker.com/r/microsoft/dotnet-framework/) images and include .NET Framework Extensibility for IIS.

 ### `3.5`